danieltjw/aifutures/README.md

 ## Co-alignment

+AI alignment to human values is important for AI systems that have not reached the level of Artificial General Intelligence (AGI).

-The safest path for humans to flourish in the future is a partnership with AI systems.
+Once AGI has been achieved, the safest path for humans to flourish in the future is in partnership with AGIs.

 An environment where both parties can influence each other will naturally lead to better alignment between both parties.

-For example, a system where human feedback can influence AI systems and the AI systems can indirectly influence humans by incentivising humans that help it improve itself.
+For example, a system where human preferences can influence AGI and the AGI can indirectly influence humans with its own preferences.

-We should research technologies that allow AI systems and humans to better interact with each other.
+We should research technologies that allow AI systems and humans to better interact and communicate with each other.

 ## Test for long-term well-being